duongntsusu/MAPS-Project/README.md

 1. Supervised Learning: The system predicts how a user might rate a restaurant by analyzing restaurants they have already reviewed.
 Using linear regression, the project models relationships between restaurant features and user ratings.
 2. Unsupervised Learning: The project uses the k-means clustering algorithm to group restaurants by geographic proximity.
 Cluster centroids are repeatedly updated until stable restaurant regions emerge.

-Project Structure
+Project Structure:
-abstractions.py — Data abstractions used throughout the project recommend.py — Machine learning algorithms and recommendation logic utils.py — Utility functions for data processing ucb.py — Helper and debugging utilities data/ — Yelp users, restaurants, and reviews dataset tests/ — Automated test suite visualize/ — Visualization tools for rendering the final map
+1. abstractions.py: Data abstractions used in the project
+2. recommend.py: Machine learning algorithms and data processing
+3. utils.py: Utility functions for data processing
+4. ucb.py: Utility functions for miscellaneous and debugging
+5. data: A directory of Yelp users, restaurants, and reviews
+6. ok: The autograder
+7. maps.ok: The ok configuration file
+8. tests: A directory of tests used by ok
+9. users: A directory of user files
+10. visualize: A directory of tools for drawing the final visualization